redhat-cop/infra.lvm_snapshots/README.md

 #### Create snapshots

 Perform space check and fail of there will not be enough space for all the snapshots in the set.
 If there is sufficient space, proceed to create snapshots for the listed logical volumes.
 Each snapshot will be sized to 20% of the origin volume or 4 GiB, whichever is greater.
 Snapshot autoextend settings are configured to enable free space in the volume group to be allocated to any snapshot that may exceed 70% usage in the future.
-A boom profile will be created for the snapshot and /boot will be backed up.
+A boom profile will be created for the snapshot and required images files under /boot will be preserved.

 ```yaml
 - hosts: all